 There are other ways to save.
-If you know that you’re going to be a Fujifilm, Nikon, or Sony user for certain period of time, and don’t require RAW file support for other makes, then there’s the ‘Capture One for …’ versions.
+If you know that you’re going to be a Fujifilm, Nikon, or Sony user for a certain period, and don’t require RAW file support for other makes, then there are the ‘Capture One for …’ versions.

-An annual pre-paid subscription is also available for these dedicated versions, at $149/£149 [same link as above, allowing you to ‘buy or subscribe’] and that like the one for the Pro version works out cheaper if you want to stay current.
-Annual billed-monthly and monthly (cancel anytime) subscriptions are useful for occasional use but they’re the most expensive route long term.
+An annual pre-paid subscription is also available for these dedicated versions, at $149/£149 and that like the one for the Pro version works out cheaper if you want to stay current.
+Annual billed-monthly and monthly (cancel anytime) subscriptions are useful for occasional use but are the most expensive long-term route.

 Note that the more lightly featured ‘Express’ versions are already bundled with Fujifilm, Nikon and Sony cameras, and can be downloaded for free.